paulhibbitts/test-docsify-this/docs/README.md

 ##### edit-link-text
 Change the default text for a "Edit this Page" link with the optional **edit-link-text** parameter, for example:
-https://docsify-this-test-v2.netlify.app/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main&edit-link=https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/blob/main/README.md&edit-link-text=View%20as%20Markdown Please note to use text with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "View as Markdown" would be "View%20as%20Markdown".
+https://docsify-this-test-v2.netlify.app/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main&edit-link=https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/blob/main/README.md&edit-link-text=View%20as%20Markdown Please note to use text with spaces they must be [encoded](https://meyerWeb.com/eric/tools/dencoder/), so "View as Markdown" would be "View%20as%20Markdown".

 ##### edit-link-top
 Change the location of the "Edit this Page" link from the bottom of pages to be the top of pages with the optional **edit-link-top** parameter, for example:
 https://docsify-this-test-v2.netlify.app/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main&toc=true&edit-link=https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/blob/main/README.md&edit-link-top=true

 ##### font-family
-Set a custom font for your standalone pages with the optional **font-family** parameter, for example:
+Set a custom font for your Web pages with the optional **font-family** parameter, for example:
 https://docsify-this-test-v2.netlify.app/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-family=Helvetica,Arial,sans-serif.
 This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.
-Please note to use fonts with spaces in their names they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "Courier New" would be "Courier%20New".
+Please note to use fonts with spaces in their names they must be [encoded](https://meyerWeb.com/eric/tools/dencoder/), so "Courier New" would be "Courier%20New".

 ##### font-size
-Set a custom font size in pixels for your standalone pages with the optional **font-size** parameter, for example:
+Set a custom font size in pixels for your Web pages with the optional **font-size** parameter, for example:
 https://docsify-this-test-v2.netlify.app/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-size=16px.
 This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.

 ##### header-weight
-Set a custom header font weight (default is 400 - regular) for your standalone pages with the optional **header-weight** parameter, for example:
+Set a custom header font weight (default is 400 - regular) for your Web pages with the optional **header-weight** parameter, for example:
 https://docsify-this-test-v2.netlify.app/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&header-weight=600.

 ##### hide-credits